Skip to main content

 Common Mistakes

-Using non-cryptographic hash functions with poor distribution properties Weak hash functions create clustering artifacts.
-This leads to uneven partition sizes and severe I/O bottlenecks on specific nodes.
+Using hash functions with poor distribution properties: Weak hash functions create clustering artifacts, leading to uneven partition sizes and I/O bottlenecks on specific nodes.
 Always benchmark distribution uniformity before deployment.

 FAQ